GitTools/GitVersion/docs/input/docs/configuration.md

 ### prevent-increment-of-merged-branch-version

-When `release-2.0.0` is merged into master, we want master to build `2.0.0`.
+When `release-2.0.0` is merged into main, we want main to build `2.0.0`.
 If `release-2.0.0` is merged into develop we want it to build `2.1.0`, this option prevents incrementing after a versioned branch is merged.